 Students are sure to enjoy exploring this interactive map of native lands.
 There are 48 ancestral tribes in Colorado, all of which have their own unique story and culture to be discovered.

 Your class can rent our American Indian Grandmother Trunk, which includes 15 to 20 objects as well as suggested lessons and resources.
 Rent our Cliff Dwellers Artifact Kit to support students in “excavating” prehistoric artifacts buried in sand.
-You can get more information about these and other kits here.

 Do you know we facilitate hands-on programs at schools?
 In our Moving Day History Take-Out program, students use objects, photographs, and a large walk-on map of the state to explore the movement of people across Colorado from prehistory to 1870 including Ancestral Puebloans, Utes, and Plains Indians.
 This resource is best for preschool through fifth grade.